Compensation Committee Charter

 It is the policy of the Committee that any compensation consultant retained by the Committee in accordance herewith shall be prohibited from providing consulting or other services to management of the Company.

 The Board recognizes that meeting these responsibilities requires a degree of flexibility.
-To the extent that procedures included in this Charter go beyond what is required of an audit committee by existing law and regulation, such procedures are meant to serve as guidelines rather than requirements and the Committee is encouraged to follow such different or additional procedures as it deems necessary from time to time.
+To the extent that procedures included in this Charter go beyond what is required of a compensation committee by existing law and regulation, such procedures are meant to serve as guidelines rather than requirements and the Committee is encouraged to follow such different or additional procedures as it deems necessary from time to time.

 Last approved January 28, 2014.